kartik-v/yii2-widgets/README.md

 #### FileInput
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/fileinput)

-The FileInput widget is a customized file input widget based on HTML5 file input.
+The FileInput widget is a customized file input widget based on Krajee's [Bootstrap FileInput JQuery Plugin](http://plugins.krajee.com/file-input).
 The widget enhances the default HTML file input with various features including the following:

 * Specially styled for Bootstrap 3.0 with customizable buttons, caption, and preview
 * Ability to select and preview multiple files